e-HAIL Members

 Assistant Professor, Electrical Engineering & Computer Science

-Areas of Expertise: Biomedical AI, encompassing machine learning; computer vision; signal and image processing; medical image analysis; biomedical imaging, and data science.
+Areas of Expertise: Biomedical AI, encompassing machine learning; computer vision; signal and image processing; medical image analysis; biomedical imaging, and data science

 Attention-Guided Deep Learning for Gestational Age Prediction using Fetal Brain MRI